I have always felt this beauty and sensed it. I knew it deep within my bones.

 Like pieces of gift that were handed to me over time.
 An experience, a book, a teacher, a mentor, a friend, words that hit my soul, changing the pathways in my mind and heart and therefore, changing my path.
 Piece by piece, I began to embrace my flaws, to remember who I really was, and to honor all the parts of who I am.
 I found ways to reinvent myself without leaving aspects of myself behind and courageous step by courageous step, I began to bring my full self to the world.

 It makes me think of a poetic Japanese art form, called Kintsugi or Kintsukuroi.
 It means ‘golden mend’ and is known as the art of precious scars.
-It repairs broken pottery with a glue that is mixed with powdered gold so that the broken parts are illuminated and honored.
+This art aesthetic repairs broken pottery with a glue that is mixed with powdered gold so that the broken parts are illuminated and honored.
 The philosophy is that breakage is part of the pottery’s history and is not something to hide or disguise.
 Its imperfection makes the piece more unique.
 The mess is considered an opportunity for beauty to emerge in a way that takes the art to new heights.
 The thread of its story deepens and the depth of its life becomes an inspiration for all those who get to witness it.

 I share these words and this story with you because maybe, just maybe, today you needed to be told that you are bigger, better than you know.
 Maybe you needed someone to say, “I see you.”
 Maybe you needed to be reminded that your rough edges, your heartbreaking mess, holds within it staggering beauty.
 Please don’t hide, apologize, defer, shrink, or wait any longer.
 Shine (even if it feels scary and messy)… so that you can illuminate the world.